nadinaham/cs288-animal-paths/AnimalPathMapping/README.md

             - Try importing modules:
                 - run: "import AnimalPathMapping"
                 - run: "from AnimalPathMapping import models"
         - If all of these work, you are good to go!
-TODO: should make an actual test suite in the future instead of hello_world to check that our package installed correctly.

-TODO: in the future: make a bash.rc file that does steps 2-4 automatically (would have to find the file name created inside "dist/").
-Then update the instructions here to run that bash file.
-Should also have the bash file run our testing suite/at the very least a greeting file to make sure that the package can run.

 ________________________________________________________________________________